mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 14 October 2025

-- The average temperature today is 10.87˚C,
+- The average temperature today is 11.21˚C,
-- With highs of 11.27˚C and lows of 10.39˚C,
+- With highs of 11.83˚C and lows of 10.75˚C,
-- It may feel like 10.31˚C with light intensity drizzle
+- It may feel like 10.66˚C with broken clouds
-- The wind speed is 3.6m/s and visibility is 7000m
+- The wind speed is 4.12m/s and visibility is 9000m
-- The pressure is 1031hPa and humidity is 88%
+- The pressure is 1031hPa and humidity is 87%
 - The sun will rise at 06:31 and set at 17:17

 <!-- weather_marker ends -->